AssemblyScript/assemblyscript/examples/i64-polyfill/README.md

 Building
 --------

-To build [assembly/i64.ts](./assembly/i64.ts) to an untouched and an optimized `.wasm` including their respective `.wast` representations, run:
+To build [assembly/i64.ts](./assembly/i64.ts) to an untouched and an optimized `.wasm` including their respective `.wat` representations, run:

 ```
 $> npm run build